SCIENTISTS OPINION

 Associate Professor, Environment and Resource Studies, Trent University, Canada.

-Expert on radiofrequency radiation, electromagnetic fields, dirty electricity and ground current.
+Expert in radiofrequency radiation, electromagnetic fields, dirty electricity and ground current.

-“Electromagnetic radiation is a very serious human health and environmental problem that needs immediate Congressional attention.
-The BioInitiative Report is an important milestone in understanding the health risks of wireless technology.
-Every responsible elected official owes it to their constituents to learn and act on its findings and policy recommendations.”
+“Electromagnetic radiation is a very serious human health and environmental problem that needs immediate attention from Congress.
+Thus, the BioInitiative Report is an important milestone in understanding the health risks of wireless technology.
+Likewise, every responsible elected official owes it to his or her constituents to learn and act on its findings and policy recommendations.”

 B. Blake Levitt

-Former New York Times journalist and author of Electromagnetic Fields, A Consumer’s Guide to the Issues and How to Protect Ourselves, and editor of Cell Towers, Wireless Convenience?
-Or Environmental Hazard?
+Former New York Times reporter and author of Electromagnetic Fields, A Consumer’s Guide to the Issues and How to Protect Ourselves, and editor of Cell Towers, Wireless Convenience?
+Or environmental hazard?

-The problem is, man-made electromagnetic exposures are not “normal”.
-They are artificial artefacts, with unusual intensities, signalling characteristics, pulse patterns and waveforms, which do not exist in nature.
-And they can misdirect cells in many ways.
-All aspects of the ecosystem can be affected, including all living species of animals, humans, plants and even micro-organisms in water and soil.
-We are already seeing problems in sentinel species such as birds, bats and bees.
-Wildlife is known to leave areas when mobile phone towers are placed.
+Then, all aspects of the ecosystem can be affected, including all living species of animals, humans, plants and even microorganisms in the water and soil.
+Also, we are already seeing problems for sentinel species such as birds, bats and bees.
+Wildlife has been known to leave areas when cell phone towers are placed.

 Eric Braverman, MD

 Brain researcher, author of The Edge Effect and director of Path Medical in New York City and The PATH Foundation.
-Expert on the global impact of the brain on disease and health.
+Expert in the global impact of the brain on disease and health.

 “There is no doubt that electromagnetic fields have a major effect on neurological functioning.
 They slow down our brain waves and affect our long-term mental clarity.
-We should minimise exposures as much as possible to optimise neurotransmitter levels and prevent health deterioration.
+We should minimize exposures as much as possible to optimize neurotransmitter levels and prevent health deterioration.”

 Abraham R. Liboff, PhD